oilandsugar/ritual-dust/content/works/print/relief-printmaking.md

 Your prints will need to dry once printed, usually for a couple hours (especially if using oil-based ink).
 If you're making a multi-color print, the ink will have to dry in between each color you're printing.

-In studio, drying racks are used for that purpose.
+In studios, drying racks are used for that purpose but you can also hang them on a clothesline, line them up on flat surfaces or tape them to a vertical board.

 >"But first the notion that man has a body distinct from his soul, is to be expunged; this I shall do by printing in the infernal method, by corrosives, which in Hell are salutary and medicinal, melting apparent surfaces away, and displaying the infinite which was hid."
 <small>- William Blake</small>